 2 folders; one contains correspondence; the other folder contains items that were previously stored in one scrapbook.
-Now there are 21 items, interleaved with acid free paper.
-There is also a photocopy of the scrapbook items retained with the original
+There are 21 such items, interleaved with acid free paper.
+There is also a photocopy of the scrapbook items retained with the original.

 Maud Brooks sent this collection to Director Wallace Goodrich in January 1942 on the occasion of NEC’s 75th anniversary.
 We do not know the provenance of the 1947 program.